opendp/dp-wizard/README.md

 You can check your current version with `python --version`.
 The exact upgrade process will depend on your environment and operating system.

-Install with `pip install dp_wizard[app]` and you can start DP Wizard from the command line.
+Install with `pip install 'dp_wizard[app]'` and you can start DP Wizard from the command line.

 ```
 usage: dp-wizard [-h] [--demo | --cloud]